 “You still have the safety net of the big hospital; you still have your same staff, same rooms and it is, in fact, cheaper with a reduced facility fee/DRG payment,” Lucey said.
 “However, to move it to the most cost-effective venue of the outpatient surgery center requires an entirely new care paradigm, from pre-admission testing to patient education, staffing, sterile processing, care management, etc.”

-While this change in care process can be difficult at first, the value can be found in cost savings for patients and better financial outcomes for the physicians providing care.
+This change in care process can be difficult at first.
+However, it typically results in cost savings for patients and better financial outcomes for physicians..

 Improved Alignment